 From 2007 to 2014, McNulty led the global corporate compliance and investigations practice for Baker McKenzie, one of the world’s largest law firms.
 McNulty has been recognized for his expertise in business ethics, corporate governance, and internal investigations, including being twice named by Ethisphere magazine as one of the “100 Most Influential People in Business Ethics.”

 McNulty met his wife Brenda (Millican ’80) at Grove City College.
-They have been blessed with four children and four grandchildren.
+They have been blessed with four children and five grandchildren.